raweldon/stilbene_scintillation_anisotropy_data/README.md

 The measured and smoothed data are listed in ascii files.
 Each file contains the light output or pulse shape parameter values for a given recoil proton energy along with the direction of the given parameter with respect to the crystal axes.

 ### Contents
 Each text file is composed of 4 or 5 columns.
 Column 1 is the light ouptput (MeVee) or pulse shape parameter (unitless).
 Columns 2 - 4 are the x, y, and z coordinates, respectively.
-The measured data has a 5th column with the crystal used for a given measurement listed.
+The measured data has a 5th column that lists the crystal used for a given measurement listed.

 ## Viewing data
 view_data.py is provided to plot the data w.r.t. the crystal axes.